Alessandro1234567/BoardProject/README.md

  methods.

 #### Nicola Chen

-The initial challenge was to become familiar with code written by another person, after that it was mainly about how to structure the class `UnitMerger` and write clean, factorized and easy to read code
+The initial challenge was to become familiar with code written by another person, after that it was mainly about how to structure the class `UnitMerger` and write clean, factorized and easy to read code.

 ---